Paul Symon, AO

 Major General (Retd)

 Director-General, Australian Secret Intelligence Service

-Paul has served on operations four times during his military career.
-His most senior command was as a Brigadier in late 2005 until mid-2006 when he was appointed Australian Commander Middle East.
-This gave him national command responsibility for all Defence personnel in Iraq and Afghanistan.
-Prior to that appointment, in 2003, he was selected to be the senior military adviser to Mr Nick Warner the Special Coordinator of the Regional Assistance Mission in the Solomon Islands (RAMSI).
+Paul has had four periods of operational service.
+As a Brigadier he was appointed Australian Commander Middle East which gave him command responsibility for Defence personnel in Iraq and Afghanistan.
+Prior to that he was the senior military adviser for the Regional Assistance Mission in the Solomon Islands (RAMSI).